interpretml/interpret-text/CONTRIBUTING.md

 ## Steps to Contributing

-*Prs are made against Master and releases are made from Master.
+*Prs are made against main and releases are made from main.

 ## Coding Guidelines